 On March 27, 2018, Herman reached the 700-win milestone in her career.
 Herman's career mark stands at 767-388-5, a .662 winning percentage.
 She became the 17th coach at the Div.
 III level to surpass 700 wins in a career and is 12th on the active list.

-Over the past five seasons, Herman has guided her Ephs to four NESCAC West Division titles, three NESCAC championships and five straight trips into the NCAA Div.
+Over the past six seasons, Herman has guided her Ephs to four NESCAC West Division titles, three NESCAC championships and six straight trips into the NCAA Div.
 III Tournament.
-The Ephs hosted an NCAA Regional for the first time in program history in 2014 and repeated the feat in 2015, 2016 and 2017.
+The Ephs hosted an NCAA Regional for the first time in program history in 2014 and repeated the feat in 2015, 2016, and 2017, and 2018.
 In 2017, Williams hosted a NCAA Super Regional for the first time and repeated that feat in 2018.